Moto Edge Plus

 Video quality

-The Moto Edge Plus delivers the heat in video specs.
-It can record video at up to 6K resolution or 1080p video at 60FPS (frames per second).
-Other features include optical image stabilization, a video portrait mode, and a video capture feature that can pull 20MP still images from video during movie recording.
+The Moto Edge Plus delivers the heat in video specs, like it really knows what it’s doing.
+It can capture video at up to 6K resolution, or go for 1080p video at 60FPS ( frames per second ).
+Alongside that, you also get optical image stabilization, a “video portrait mode” , and a video capture feature that can pull 20MP still images from the video while you’re filming, kind of neat.

-There’s also a slow-motion mode, which can shoot up to 120FPS in FHD or 240FPS in HD.
+There’s also a slow-motion mode, it can shoot up to 120FPS in FHD, or 240FPS in HD.

 Sound

-Stereo speakers tuned by Waves, a Grammy-winning audio technology company, give the Moto Edge Plus voice.
+Stereo speakers tuned by Waves, a Grammy winning audio technology firm, give the Moto Edge Plus that voice.

 Motorola Moto Edge Plus (XT2061) – 256GB – Edge+ GSM Unlocked Smartphone Droid – Baltic Gray: Buy it now